evanshlom/wav-to-melspectrogram/README.md

 python main.py
 ```

-Running the program as is should generate spectrogram-literally.png in the output folder.
+Running the program generates 4 png files in the output folder.